-College summer programs for high school students are a great way to stand out on college applications and find a productive use for your summer.
+College summer programs are a great way to stand out on college applications and find a productive use for your summer.
 You’ll be surprised by the vast amount of opportunities.

 If you know what kind of college major you want to follow or what kind of experience fits your interests, you’re not far from finding the best summer programs for you to attend.

-Does a science-driven research program with hands-on experience in various fields, from chemistry, physics, and biology to subjects not taught as commonly in high schools, like robotics, medicine, and research, sound interesting?
+Does a STEM research program with hands-on experience in various fields, from chemistry, physics, and biology to subjects not taught as commonly in high schools, like robotics, medicine, and research, sound interesting?
 If you dream of a science-based career path, the following programs could influence your future.

 The Summer Science and Engineering Program at Smith College, or SSEP, provides a unique medicine-based curriculum with prospectives on women’s health for students interested in learning more about research on the topic.